When Can I get divorced?

 Following the divorce proceedings, we will contact you with the divorce order once published by the Court.
 If you require parenting or property orders, we are also able to assist you with commencing your pre-action procedures and applying to the Court for orders.
 We can also you refer you to our Wills and Estates team if required.

-If you have any questions or wish to make an appointment, please do not hesitate to contact our friendly team on (08) 9488 1300.
+If you have any questions regarding this article or wish to make an appointment, please do not hesitate to contact our family law solicitor Elisha Rayner on (08) 9488 1300.